NashTech-Labs/Lift_UserLogin_Template/README.md

 1. After creating new account , user lands on login page again .
 1. User enters his/her email address and password and hits login button .
 1. After logging in , user sees six menus on the main page .
+1. User will see Bday alert on home page , if his/her friend have Bday on that particular day.
 1. User sees his/her Gravatar image on the right side .
 1. User clicks on "Profile" to see his/her profile detail .
 1. User clicks on "Edit your profile" on "Profile" page to edit his/her profile.